jumolinas/tetrationcli/README.md

 # Tetrationcli to interact with Tetration Cluster via the cli

 ## Installation
-Currently there are very limited options working, this application still in Alpha state.
+Currently there are very limited options working, this application still in ALPHA state.
 For any improvements or comments fill an issue and we'll work on it.

 ### From PyPI